GrantMeStrength/retro/Projects/index.md

 i2c.scan()

 # Send data
-12c.writeto(0x42, b'123') # Send 123 to the node device called 0x42
+i2c.writeto(0x42, b'123') # Send 123 to the node device called 0x42

 ```

-However, it turns out that the Micropython implementation does not yet support setting up a device as a I2C node.
+However, it turns out that the MicroPython implementation does not yet support setting up a device as a I2C node.

 Thankfully I found [this video](https://www.youtube.com/watch?v=Wh-SjhngILU), which includes sample code in C++ for setting up a Pico.